There are presently no open calls for submissions.

 Jelly Bucket is published annually by Bluegrass Writers Studio, the MFA in Creative Writing Program at Eastern Kentucky University.
 Founded in 2009, Jelly Bucket features established and new writers.
 We accept works of fiction, poetry, and creative nonfiction, as well as visual art.
 Preference is given to visual art that incorporates text and/or features an aspect of the book arts, but all genres are welcome.
 Our reading period for our annual journal runs from July 1st through December 1st, and our reading period for our annual contest runs from February 1st through April 1st (see contest guidelines below).

 1) archaic slang for a lunch pail, formerly used by coal miners and other laborers residing in Appalachia.

 2) Bluegrass Writers Studio's annual graduate-student-produced literary journal.

 Submitting Your Work

 Jelly Bucket cannot accept work from current students at Eastern Kentucky University.
 In addition, a minimum of 4 years must have passed between study at the University and submissions to the journal.
-There is a publication at the University for student work, titled Aurora, whose reading period takes place each Fall.
+There is a publication at the University for student work, titled Aurora Online, whose reading period takes place each Fall.